-- In the last decade, our subscriber base has quintupled, representing an obvious demand for receiving Apple II news, reviews, interviews, and how-tos in the mail.
+- In the last fifteen years, our print subscriber base has octupled, representing an obvious demand for receiving Apple II news, reviews, interviews, and how-tos in the mail.

-- The more print subscribers Juiced.GS has, the more economical it becomes to print our magazine.
+- The more print subscribers Juiced.GS has, the more of an economical volume discount we get to print our magazine.
 If a significant portion of our readers switched to a PDF-only format, it would jeopardize the feasibility of the print edition.

 - A print publication that sits on a coffee table commands your attention, whereas a PDF is easy to file away and be forgotten.

 - There are hundreds of websites about the Apple II, but only one print magazine.
-We prefer operating in a space where there is no competition.
+We enjoy filling that otherwise unmet need with a unique, high-quality product.

 - There’s something special about being the last remaining print publication dedicated to the Apple II.
 If we were to go out of print, it would spell the end of an era, not just for Juiced.GS, but for the entire community.